hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 }
 ```

+#### Methods

 Class methods should be named using **lower [camelCase](https://en.wikipedia.org/wiki/Camel_case)**.
-They should be named after a specific action.
+They should also be named after a specific action.
 Some acceptable names would be:
 `run`, `update`, `loadMap` and etc...

 ```cpp